aylz83/decapod-rs/README.md

 - [x] Serialisation of reads with serde.
 - [x] Conversion of reads to Polars dataframes.
 - [ ] Writing pod5 files.
-- [ ] Support older pod5 specifications other than V3.
+- [x] Support older pod5 specifications other than V3.

-- [ ] Create documentation.
+# TODO

+- Documentation